LER Logo

 When everyone’s scores return to IBLCE at the end of the testing period, first they are compiled.
 Some people still take the exam with pencil and paper and they have to be sent back to IBLCE and scanned into a computer.
 Then the results of each question are reviewed to ensure that the question is working as intended: assessing knowledge of a specific point on the detailed content outline.
 Did it do so in every language?
 Did it do so in every country?

 Historically, these results have been reviewed by an IBLCE exam committee or chair.
 After every question has been reviewed, the “cut score” is established.
 Anyone who scores above the cut score passes the exam.
 This number varies each year based on a number of things, including how many questions were found to not be performing as expected.
-(If you really want to dig deep, check out the IBLCE website here to see past test analysis reports.)
+(If you really want to dig deep,

 Once the cut score is created, the individual scores must be made available online, and the mailing prepared, all for thousands of applicants.
 While IBLCE has paid staff to support operations, the work of the exam committee is completed by volunteers who commit many hours to the review process.